Academic Support Labs

 Blended Learning Curriculum

-In the lab, students are supported to discovery academics through a variety of approaches that enables them to individually refine a preferred learning style.
+In the lab, students are supported to discover academics through a variety of approaches that enable them to individually refine a preferred learning style.
 This experience includes online instruction, project-based learning, science labs, research, writing, group projects, and individual tutoring.
-Learning topics range from a global and national perspective to a local perspective, designed to relate the curriculum to real work experiences.
+Learning topics range from global and national perspectives to a local one, designed to relate the curriculum to real world experience.

 Students are assessed using the standards-referenced approach, which is instruction aligned to content focused learning standards.
 Teachers guide the students through knowledge they are expected to learn, provide continual feedback for improvement, re-teach when necessary, and allow numerous opportunities for practice.
 The results yield self-direction while preparing students for college.

-The Academic Support Labs are designed to accommodate those students identified by the Early Indicator System as a potential drop out and re-engaged students, and are in need of additional support as identified by the school’s student support staff.
-Priority for placement is given to re-engaged students and under credited seniors.
+The Academic Support Labs are designed to accommodate those students identified by the Early Indicator System as potential dropouts and re-engaged students who are in need of additional support as identified by the school’s student support staff.
+Priority for placement is given to re-engaged students and under-credited seniors.